matason/symfony-certification/certification.md

 ### Factories
 ### Compiler passes
 ### [Services autowiring](https://symfony.com/doc/5.0/service_container/autowiring.html)
-If you type-hint your controller constructor arguments, Symfony will pass in the services automagically: you don’t even have to have your controller extend `AbstractController` if you don't want to.
+If you type-hint your controller constructor arguments, Symfony will pass in the services automagically: you don't even have to have your controller extend `AbstractController` if you don't want to.

 For this to work, autowire must be true and classes in App\Controller must be tagged with `controller.service_arguments` which can be done like this: